ScottLogic/blog/_posts/2025-12-19-options-appraisal-pragmatic-guide.md

 At this stage, the output can be very lightweight: a simple list or table with a short description of each option and why it's meaningfully different is usually enough.

-**Quick checklist**
+**Some considerations:**

-- Are you prematurely dismissing options without justification?
+- *Are you prematurely dismissing options without justification?*
-- Are rejected options documented transparently?
+- *When options are rejected, are the reasons recorded transparently?*
-- If options are scarce, have you revised constraints that may be too tight?
+- *Have any assumptions or constraints been tightened too early, limiting the option space?*
-- Have you gone beyond the usual sources, such as colleagues, past projects, or web resources, to uncover a greater range of options?
+- *Have you looked beyond familiar patterns, past projects, or the immediate team to broaden the set of options?*

 ## 3) Shortlist: gateway criteria and the "do nothing" baseline